Resources for Swedish-American Genealogy

 Using Parish Records Subscriptions

-Our subscription to ArkivDigital, which includes parish record images, is available for public use by special appointment only on certain days of the week.
+Our subscriptions to ArkivDigital and SVAR, which include parish record databases and images, are available for public use by special appointment only on Tuesday & Wednesday mornings.

 If you know the name of the parish that your ancestors came from in Sweden, you have the potential to trace them in Swedish parish records throughout their lives and back into the 1700s.